 In the fall of 2016, the History program at the University of New Hampshire, Manchester, launched Digital NH, a website that documents New Hampshire History.
 I built the website using open-source Curatescape and Omeka applications, along with some plug-ins.
 The website is hosted by Reclaim Hosting, a non-profit web hosting and domain service that caters primarily to academic, museum, and library clients.

 The Digital NH website, now defunct, debuted in my fall Digital History course, as a teaching resource in other public history and methods courses.
-Students will first learned how to set up their own websites under my guidance.
+Students learned how to set up their own websites under my guidance.
 The individual student domains served as the start of their professional web presence, a digital sandbox to learn and practice DH skills, and ultimately, as a digital portfolio where they can show off their digital humanities work.
 As a final assignment, they produced a credited mini-exhibit for the Digital NH website.
 The planned outcome was to give students some hands-on public and digital history experience, and to give them the confidence to seek out additional opportunities.